“Hampleton combines technology sector expertise and banking experience to build the best transaction teams in the industry.”

 Axel also owns a German franchise of Executives Online, offering a broad range of interim management services and project managers.
-Axel joined Hampleton as a European director and covers all its sectors with particular attention to information management, enterprise applications, including time and attendance (T&A), WFM, and logistics and vertical applications.
+Axel joined Hampleton as Sector Principal with a focus on information management, enterprise applications, including time and attendance (T&A), WFM, and logistics and vertical applications.
 Axel began his career by applying his management education to a family-operated automobile distributorship, moving on to a sales position at a data-processing company, and shortly thereafter co-founded his first software company devoted to the sales of software for professional craftsmen.

 Ralph Ch.
 Hübner

 Ralph is a leading expert in digital marketing and has more than 15 years of experience in consulting, specialising in digital strategy.
 Ralph has extensive experience with all relevant tools and techniques to improve online success: brand positioning, utilisation of social media and e-commerce performance solutions through onpage and offpage measures.

 Ralph holds an MBA and worked for market leading brands as a consultant and manager.
 He is also an active investor in start-ups focusing on advanced digital innovations such as big/smart data management, virtual/augmented reality or UX/strategy by design.